minoshim/qasMHD/1D/SERIAL/wave/README.md

 Random white noise is added to the magnetic field and pressure, and their perturabations propagate as the Alfven and magnetosonic waves.

-Example results for high and low beta cases are shown below:
+Example results for high and low beta cases are shown below:<br>
 (Top...spatial profiles, bottom left...spectrum of the magnetic field, bottom right...spectrum of the pressure.
 Users can create the spectrum plot with the script `wk_plt.py`)

 1. Beta=10.
 The pressure perturbation propagates as the fast magnetosonic wave.